scikit-hep/awkward/docs-src/how-to-restructure-flatten.md

    * remove record structures,
    * remove missing data

-There is a function that does all of these things in one call, [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html) with `axis=None`, but you don't want to apply that without thinking because structure is important to the meaning of your data and you want to be able to interpret the plot.
+There is a function that does all of these things in one call, [ak.ravel](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ravel.html), but you don't want to apply that without thinking because structure is important to the meaning of your data and you want to be able to interpret the plot.
 Destructuring is an information-losing operation, so your guidance is required to eliminate exactly the structure you want to eliminate, and there are several ways to do that, depending on what you want to do.

+When more precision is required, such as removing only the nested lists and missing data at a specific level of nesting, an alternative function, [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html), is more appropriate.
+Unlike `ak.ravel`, `ak.flatten` accepts an `axis` parameter which restricts the operation to a particular level of nesting, and preserves the record structure.

 After destructuring, you might _still_ need to call `np.asarray` on the output because the plotting library might not recognize an [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) as an array.
 You'll probably also want to develop your destructuring on a commandline or a different Jupyter cell from the plotting library function call, to understand what structure the output has without the added complication of the plotting library's error messages.